RDXiaoLu/CASSL/README.md

 # CASSL
-Context-Aware Self-Support Learning for Weakly-Supervised Open-World Visual Grounding We will release code to facilitate reproducibility.
+Context-Aware Self-Support Learning for Weakly-Supervised Open-World Visual Grounding.

+We will release code to facilitate reproducibility.